-On October 31, 2018, in connection with an option to purchase transaction (see note 4), the Company loaned \$5,000,000 pursuant to the IGH Note to IGH; on November 6, 2018, IGH converted to a for-profit corporation.
+On October 31, 2018, in connection with an option to purchase transaction (see note 4), the Company loaned \$5,000,000 pursuant to the IGH Note to IGH.
+On November 6, 2018, IGH converted to a for-profit corporation.
 The IGH Note bears interest at the rate of 6% per annum.
-On March 1, 2020 (the "Initial Payment Date"), all accrued interest was added to the outstanding principal due hereunder and such amount is payable in eight equal quarterly installments, commencing on the Initial Payment Date, together with interest accruing after the Initial Payment Date.
-The IGH Note matures and all outstanding principal, accrued interest and any other amounts due hereunder, is due and payable in full on the third anniversary of the IGH Note.
-The IGH Note was issued in connection with a loan agreement and security agreement between the Company and IGH, and the IGH Option Agreement between the Company and IGH, among others, in both cases dated as of October 31, 2018 and the other IGH Loan Documents, and is secured by the collateral described in the IGH Loan Documents and by such other collateral as may in the future be granted to the Company to secure the IGH Note.
-During the three and nine months ended February 28, 2021, the Company recorded interest income in the amounts of \$39,245 and \$149,972, respectively, in connection with the IGH Note.
+On March 1, 2020 (the "Initial Payment Date"), all accrued interest was added to the outstanding principal due thereunder and such amount is payable in eight equal quarterly installments, commencing on the Initial Payment Date, together with interest accruing after the Initial Payment Date.
+The IGH Note was to mature and all outstanding principal, accrued interest and any other amounts due thereunder, was due and payable in full on the third anniversary of the IGH Note.
+The IGH Note was issued in connection with a loan agreement and security agreement between the Company and IGH, and the IGH Option Agreement between the Company and IGH, among others, in both cases dated as of October 31, 2018 and the other IGH Loan Documents, and was secured by the collateral described in the IGH Loan Documents and by such other collateral as may in the future have been granted to the Company to secure the IGH Note.
+During the years ended May 31, 2021 and 2020, the Company recorded interest income in the amount of \$149,972 and \$296,250, respectively, in connection with the IGH Note.
+During the years ended May 31, 2021 and 2020, the Company capitalized interest in the amount of \$0 and \$399,453, respectively, on the IGH Note.
+During the year ended May 31, 2021, the Company received payments on the IGH Note in the total amount of \$1,696,765.
+The Company applied these payments as follows; \$1,544,291 as a repayment of principal and \$152,473 as a repayment of accrued interest.

 By letter dated February 26, 2020, the Company informed IGH that as a result of its breaches of the IGH Option, which remained uncured, an event of default had occurred under the IGH Note.
 The Company advised IGH that it was electing to cause the IGH Note to bear interest at the default rate of 15% per annum effective February 26, 2020 and to accelerate all amounts due under the Note.
-This dispute, including whether IGH breached the IGH Option and whether CLS is entitled to collect default interest, is now in litigation.

-During the three and nine months ended February 28, 2021, the Company received payments on the IGH Note in the amounts of \$196,765 and \$1,696,765, respectively.
-The Company applied these payments as follows; \$1,544,291 as a repayment of principal and \$152,473 as a repayment of accrued interest.
 On February 27, 2021, IGH notified the Company that it did not plan to make further payments under the IGH Note on the theory that the Break-Up Fee excused additional payments.
-The Company vehemently disagrees with this assertion, which remains in litigation.
-The Company has requested permission from the court to file an amended complaint to accelerate the due date of all remaining amounts under the IGH Note and receive default interest as a result of IGH's breach of the IGH Note, as well as to add a fraud count to the complaint.
-During the nine months ended February 28, 2021, the Company impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which includes \$2,497,884 in principal and \$822 in accrued interest.
-As of February 28, 2021, the principal balance of the IGH Note was \$0 and the interest receivable was \$0.
+The Company vehemently disagreed with this assertion.
+During the twelve months ended May 31, 2021, the Company impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which includes \$2,497,884 in principal and \$822 in accrued interest.